keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/Keystone-Basics.rst

 setups the enclave may present proof of its initial state and measurement by the SM to a remote party for validation (❽).

-See :doc:`/Getting-Started/Tutorials/Remote-Attestation` to learn how to implement a simple remote attestation.
+See :doc:`/Getting-Started/Tutorials/Remote-Attestation` to learn how to implement a simple remote attestation flow.

 Enclave Lifecycle
 -------------------------------